sidpercompanya/vulntest/.github/ISSUE_TEMPLATE/security-finding.md

 ---
 name: Security Finding
 about: Report a security issue
-title: "[Security] Brief description of the finding"
+title: '"[Security] Brief description of the finding"'
 labels: bug, security
 assignees: ''